Garden Houses

 The Royal Homes stand as a testament to the enduring legacy of royal families and Mandarins in Hue.
 Their preservation offers a glimpse into the past, showcasing the architectural styles, living customs, and artistic preferences of the noble class.
 The very existence of these carefully maintained and relocated residences in Kim Long village underscores their importance as authentic heritage and their role in preserving the historical grandeur of the region.

-Here at Ancient Hue, the Ngu Binh House is in fact a former residence of a Nguyen Dynasty official.
+Here at Ancient Hue, the Truong Tien House is in fact a former residence of a Nguyen Dynasty official.
 We acquired, conserved, and moved it to its current location within Ancient Hue.

 Why were the Royal Homes (Nha Ruon) favored by Hue's aristocracy?